 With IVMS and telematics for your business, you get to find out.
 You get to tackle bad driving behaviours, make sure your drivers are putting your business in a good light and ensure the safety of both the drivers and the vehicles.

 What is IVMS?

 An in-vehicle monitoring system, or IVMS, is a system that builds up objective evidence of how safe or risky a driver is.
 It tracks driving habits that increase the risk of accidents, like speeding, sudden braking and cornering too fast.

 The data comes from a vehicle tracker with an accelerometer wired to the battery and ignition.
 Accelerometers measure the speed of vehicles accurately.
 If you just have a simple vehicle tracker, it can work out the rough speed using GPS location but it’s not precise like an accelerometer.

 - For vehicles like lorries transporting gas, oil and explosive chemicals, where a crash could be catastrophic, the IVMSS also have cameras in the cab which show if the driver is using a phone, smoking or not wearing a seatbelt.

 An IVMS will tell you where drivers go and how they handle your vehicles.
 Most systems focus on logging five specific driving habits:

-Every time a driver does any of these, IVMS software within a telematics system keeps a record of the time and location.
+Every time a driver does any of these, the i-VMS software within a telematics system keeps a record of the time and location.
 Then, each of your drivers gets a score.